 Common Health Problems

-Another common, and painful, condition among tortoises is shell rot, caused by a fungal infection.
-The signs of shell rot are (as the name suggests) a dry, flaky shell that may have a foul odor.
+Captive leopard tortoises are incredibly susceptible to respiratory infections.
+These typically occur when the animal's enclosure is too humid.
+Another common and painful condition among tortoises is shell rot, which is caused by a fungal infection.
+Signs of shell rot include a dry, flaky shell that may have a foul odor.

-Perhaps the most serious ailment that afflicts captive leopard tortoises is metabolic bone disease.
+Perhaps the most severe ailment that afflicts captive leopard tortoises is metabolic bone disease.
 This potentially fatal condition results from an imbalance in the tortoise's phosphorous-to-calcium ratio.
 Metabolic bone disease causes soft, weak bones and may result in deformity to the tortoise's limbs.

 Choosing Your Leopard Tortoise